3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/instructor_notes/css_intro.md

 - `div.main p` will get more precendence than `p`
 - Inline styles will take precendence before styles in the head tag, which will take precendence over styles in separate style sheets.
+- Styles are read from top to bottom.
+If there are styles defined lower in the stylesheet, the lower styles will take precendence.

 <br />